DandyCodes/zeal/README.md

 ## Standard Library Integration

-The standard library *http.Request and http.ResponseWriter can still be accessed in a zeal route
+The standard library *http.Request and http.ResponseWriter can still be accessed in a Zeal route

 ```go
 zeal.Handle(mux, "GET /",